-An ostomy makes an opening in the belly wall.
-A urostomy allows urine to pass to a bag outside of the body.
+A urostomy allows urine to pass through an opening made in the belly wall to a bag outside of the body.
 An internal pouch can also be created using the intestine.
+This surgery will not limit activities.

 Once healed, a urostomy shouldn’t limit your activities.